josepmariall/Undernoursihment-by-country/README.md

 ## Table of Contents
 The following jupyter notebooks are provided:
 1. Data Preparation
-2. Algorithm Selection and Fine Tunning
+2. Data Visualization and Wrangling
-3. Data Visualization
+3. Model preparation and algorithm testing

 File 1 prepares data for both modeling and visualizations, creating 2 different files one for each purpose.